Tommy's PregnancyHub

 • changes in the way you think, feel and behave

-Some of these symptoms can also occur in people who have a vitamin B12 deficiency but have not developed anaemia.
+It is also possible to experience some of these symptoms if you are deficient in vitamin B12 but have not yet developed anaemia.

 Folate deficiency anaemia

-As well as the symptoms listed at the top of the page you may also have:
+As well as the symptoms of iron-deficiency anaemia you may also have:

 • reduced sense of taste